b1rr0/ronin/message-queue.md

     return nil
 }
 ```

+**For More Detailed Information:**

+For a deeper dive into exactly-once semantics and how Apache Kafka implements these delivery guarantees in production, read: [Exactly-once Semantics are Possible: Here's How Apache Kafka Does it](https://www.confluent.io/blog/exactly-once-semantics-are-possible-heres-how-apache-kafka-does-it/)

 ## The Log: Foundation of Event Streaming

 **TLDR**: A log is an ordered stream of events over time.
 An event occurs, gets to the end of the log, and remains there unchanged.